thanasisn/SDR_enhancement_LAP/article/article.md

 the actual Sun - Earth distance and $r_\text{m}$ is the mean Sun -- Earth distance of
 $1.496\times10^8\,\text{km}$.

-An example of CE identification for a selected day is given in the Figure\nobreakspace{}\ref{fig:example-day}, where the daily course of the cloud-free reference irradiance and the CE and ECE identification thresholds are shown along with the actual GHI measurements.
+An example of the identification of CE events for a selected day is given in the Figure\nobreakspace{}\ref{fig:example-day}, where the daily course of the cloud-free reference irradiance and the CE and ECE identification thresholds are shown along with the actual GHI measurements.
 In addition, we provide an example scatter plot